Secure Your Business. Try Electric.

 Rarely does a problem go beyond a level 2.
 Issues beyond a level 2 are relegated to the creators of the application or hardware.
 These are glitches that require software updates or patches to fix.
 Hardware-level problems may require new components.

 Supporting an in-house IT department is expensive, and there are far fewer qualified applicants than there are open positions.
 73% of IT leaders say they struggle to recruit in this space, while turnover remains high.
-Such volatility in recruitment and retention makes external IT support a more viable option for many organizations.
+Such volatility in recruitment and retention makes IT management solutions a more viable option for many organizations.

 Cybersecurity threats also continue to grow.
 47% of small businesses in the U.S. have fallen victim to a cyber attack, 67% of which have experienced more than one breach.
 Phishing, password hacking, and adware are among the most common forms of attack against small businesses, and the methods employed by attackers grow more sophisticated by the day.
 Without adequate expertise and support, organizations are left vulnerable.

 Downtime from such attacks is costly.
 According to Gartner, the average cost of downtime is $5,600 per minute.
 For some technology-intensive operations, the cost can be much higher.
-With properly monitored systems, breaches can be prevented and equipment failures can be identified and fixed before they cause an issue.
+With properly monitored systems and proactive security measures rolled out from a centralized platform, breaches can be prevented and equipment failures can be identified and fixed before they cause an issue.

-Find the Right IT Support For Your Business
+Find the Right IT Support Solution For Your Business

 Contact Us